Rajpratik71/linux-manPages/setvtrgb.md

          +---------------------------+

 AUTHOR
-       setvtrgb    is    Copyright    ©    2011    Alexey    Gladkov   <glad‐ kov.alexey@gmail.com>,  with  portions  by  Dustin   Kirkland   <kirk‐ land@canonical.com>  and  Seth Forshee <seth.forshee@canonical.com> at
+       setvtrgb is Copyright © 2011 Alexey Gladkov <gladkov.alexey@gmail.com>, with portions by Dustin Kirkland <kirkland@canonical.com> and Seth Forshee  <seth.forshee@canonical.com>  at  Canonical
-       Canonical Ltd.
+       Ltd.

        This manual page was written by Michael Schutte <michi@debian.org> for the Debian GNU/Linux system (but may be used by others).

                                                                                                July 2011                                                                                   SETVTRGB(1)